About

 result satisfies { success: boolean };

-When a controller method is implemented with a validation library, the incoming HTTP request input is validated automatically on the server side, and if it’s invoked from an RPC module, the data is also validated on the client side as well using the JSON schema generated from the validation library.
-This allows to catch errors early on the client side, before the request is sent to the server.
+When a controller method is implemented with a validation library, the incoming HTTP request input is validated automatically on the server side.
+If invoked from an RPC module, the data is also validated on the client side using the JSON schema generated from the validation library.
+This allows you to catch errors early on the client side before the request is sent to the server.

 More info